 The things I cherished the most are memories.
 I have an insatiable desire to know more of Scott, Kaitlyn and Zach through other people’s eyes.
 I love hearing how they impacted others.

 Listen and ask questions without projecting your emotions onto the grieving person.
-It’s an unpredictable process and things that may seem hard may not be and smaller things may be giant waves so look and listen.
+It’s an unpredictable process.
+Things that may seem hard may not be, and apparently smaller things may be giant waves, so look and listen.

 Keep communicating.
 Don’t let a lack of response put you off.